 1. Be sure that your department has listed the course(s) in the corresponding Class Schedule of The Bulldog Connection as mode of instruction ONLINE or HYBRID; it is the only clear indicator to the students that the entire content or part of it would be delivered online.

 2. We recommend using the master or DEV course model for your course copies.
 The master course becomes the central location for any changes and improvements you make each semester to your course’s design and curriculum.
 Master shells are never removed from BSU Online whereas individual course shells are eventually rotated out of circulation and purged from the system.
+Copying from a master course instead of a term course also guarantees that no private information of previous students such as discussion posts or grades is passed to a new course.
 A master shell is designated by the DEV tag (e.g., FRSE101-DEV) -- if you do not have a master shell, please submit a ticket to the Help Desk email@example.com.

 4. This step is bulleted because it is a sequence by itself:

 - Go to the Courses Tab and "Course List" to open the new course that will be properly identified with a CourseID, a section and a term.
 This will be your DESTINATION course.

 - Open it to find some standard content inserted by Academic Computing to prevent offering empty shells to students.
 We recommend deleting some of this content if you already have it in the SOURCE to avoid duplications.